-Rare bipartisanship: Police reform bills advance in Oregon
+In bipartisan unity, police reform bills advance in Oregon

 The committee then proceeded to unanimously approve nine police reform bills.
 Another bill, requiring police to be trained in airway and circulatory anatomy and physiology, was unanimously passed on April 1.

-Oregon Attorney General Ellen Rosenblum said the package of bills can transform police work, and how officers are perceived.
+Oregon Attorney General Ellen Rosenblum said the package can transform police work, and how officers are perceived.

 “This is a significant and important step for Oregon, which will not only address the issues of police violence and access to justice, but will also help our communities to build faith in law enforcement and in our justice system,” Rosenblum told the committee.